halyph/mind-flow/docs/blog/2019/2019-02-27-lambda-days.md

 The most interesting for me was this paper: [The Early History of F# (HOPL IV - first draft)](https://fsharp.org/history/hopl-draft-1.pdf).
 This paper has 36 pages, you will like it if you like **IT history**.

-### 2 - FP Design Patterns in Micro-Service Inter-Process Communication by [Viačeslav Pozdniakov](https://github.com/vipo)
+### 2 - FP Design Patterns in Micro-Service Inter-Process Communication by [Viaceslav Pozdniakov](https://github.com/vipo)

 > Design of correct and yet simple inter-process communication in micro-service architecture is a tough thing to do: communication protocols might be sync or async, some APIs use request/response model while others use streaming and so on.
 In this talk we will discuss which micro-service IPC design problems we (Wix.com) faced and how we solve them using FP building blocks: monads, semigroups, etc. Obviously, introduction of FP design patterns at our scale (>500 developers) is a huge effort, so we will also discuss an execution process of such changes.